 Kibber sits at somewhere between 4200 and 4300m.
 I’ve seen differing numbers but it doesn’t matter too much.
 The sun goes behind the mountains early and the temperatures plummet when it does so. the streets emptying and left to the rule of icy cold dust devils in the incessant afternoon gales.

 Kibber.
 As with all such places it was a very friendly place.
 Also without electricity much of the time.
-It is apparently one of the highest villages in the world that is connected to a grid… I am not convinced by the claim, there are higher in Bolivia and Peru I am sure.
+At 4270m / 14,200ft it is apparently one of the highest villages in the world that is connected to a grid… I am not convinced by the claim, there are higher in Bolivia and Peru I am sure.

 Kibber.
 Wonderful late afternoon light.